Hotel Hazards and Germaphobes

 No Touch Decontamination

 Decon Five is the best solution that does not slow down the cleaning program.
 Prior to cleaning, fog/mist the room thoroughly with Decon Five.
-It is non-toxic, biodegradable, and EPA registered.
-This product is easy to apply and brings a broad spectrum treatment for odors, germs, cleaning, smoke, and chemical residue (... aka "drugs") that really works.
+It is non-toxic, and biodegradable.
+This product is easy to apply and brings a broad spectrum treatment for odors, biological threats, cleaning, smoke, and chemical residue (... aka "drugs") that really works.
 Treat rooms ahead of cleaning operation and the hotel will raise the level of customer satisfaction and safety to a new level.